yuntaeseo/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
 3. Everything should be accessible in the command line interface.
 4. Most if not all features should be accessible using buttons if more convenient as well.
-5. User with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-6. Not too big in terms of file size, 50MB maximum excluding all the data stored.
+5. Not too big in terms of file size, 50MB maximum excluding all the data stored.
-7. Every user interaction should have <100ms response time.
+6. Every user interaction should have <100ms response time.
-8. Data should be kept locally and accessed only by the user.
+7. Data should be kept locally and accessed only by the user.
-9. Data stored should remain consistent unless the file is edited directly by the user.
+8. Data stored should remain consistent unless the file is edited directly by the user.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Relationship**: Refers to a connection between two persons in the contacts list.
+From one person you can see all the other people in the contact that they are connected to.

 --------------------------------------------------------------------------------------------------------------------